switchboard-xyz/switchboard/cli/README.md

     confirmed|finalized|processed] [-k <value>] [--ledgerPath <value> --ledger] [-a <value>]

 ARGUMENTS
-  ORACLEKEY  public key of the oracle
+  ORACLEKEY  public key of the oracle account

 FLAGS
   -a, --authority=<value>  alternate keypair for the oracle authority